Curator vs. consumer

 A sightmap has two sides.
 Someone has to write .sightmap/, and something has to read it.
 The spec is deliberately shaped so these two jobs stay separate, because they are not equally hard.

-The curator writes and maintains .sightmap/.
+Section titled “Curator: the side with the work”The curator writes and maintains .sightmap/.
 They name the views, pick the selectors, decide which components matter, and capture the memory entries that turn the file from a structural skeleton into something an agent can actually use.

 In practice, curation is almost never done by hand.
 The curator is a human working with an agent — and the agent is doing most of the typing.
-Three official tools cover the curation surface:
+The official tools cover the curation surface:

 Curation is the hard problem because it is judgment work.
 What’s the right granularity for a component?
 Is this quirk worth capturing as memory or is it noise?
 Should this selector be one string or three?
 Did refactoring just break a selector silently?
-No tool answers those questions for you, but the right tools give an agent enough leverage to draft, drift-check, and iterate alongside the human.
+No tool answers those questions for you, but the right tools give an agent enough leverage to draft, validate, and iterate alongside the human.

-The consumer reads .sightmap/ and uses it.
+Section titled “Consumer: the side that should stay small”The consumer reads .sightmap/ and uses it.
 Examples: a coding agent (Claude Code, Cursor, Codex) that loads the file as repo context; an IDE plugin that surfaces components in a sidebar; a runtime like Subtext that injects names, memory, and source paths into live browser snapshots; a CI check that validates the file.

 Consumers should be small because the spec does most of the work.
 Match a URL against views[].route.
 Pull the active components and requests.
 Try selector strings in order until one matches.
 Surface memory in a [Guide] block.
 That’s the shape of every consumer.
 The library does the heavy lifting — the integration is mostly plumbing.